SchwarzIT/onyx/.changeset/wild-parrots-change.md

 "sit-onyx": patch
 ---

-fix(OnyxCheckbox): do not show Asterisk / optional label when label is hidden
+fix: do not show Asterisk / optional label when label is hidden for OnyxCheckbox and OnyxSwitch